AyomideOkoya/Phone-Brand-Sales-Analysis-Data-Cleaning/README.md

 WHERE Discount_Percentage > 100 OR Discount_Percentage < 0
    OR Rating > 5 OR Rating < 0
    OR Selling_Price < 0 OR Original_Price < 0;*
+---
 ### 4. Export for Visualization
-The cleaned dataset was exported to a new CSV file for use in Tableau:
+The cleaned dataset was exported to a new CSV file for use in Tableau

+---

 ### 5. Summary of Cleaning Outcomes
 **Missing Values Addressed:** Filled null ratings and recalculated missing discount percentages.